 Overview:

-Abc

-Last week I brought up the reading list software.
-Last week’s meeting, project is scheduled to be delivered in June.
-Because of resourcing issues in IT, it’s not possible to integrate it with moodle etc. there is no data available on how students use reading list.
-Priority is to integrate it with moodle.
-I kinda guessed that many people don’t use mms.
-We want to know how you access your reading list – moodle, mysint -
+I brought up the reading list software during the previous EduCom.
+Based on our meeting with the library last week, the project is scheduled to be delivered in June.
+Resourcing issues within IT, means that we can’t integrate it with Moodle etc. There is also no available data on how students use reading lists.

 Discussion:

-Point 1

-Point 2

-Speaker: Talking points

-Finn B: can you put this on a questionnaire.

-Tom: it’s not esstnaily at the moment.
+Point 1: How do you (students in general) access your reading lists (Moodle, MySaint, others?)

-Oliver: mms is not something I use to access my reading list.
-I access mine from mysaint.
-50/50 in chem.
+Chemistry SP: MMS is not something I use to access my reading list.
+I access mine from MySaint.

-Phoebe: show of hands. – module – 8; mysaint: 16; mms- 1
+Sci/Med FP: [show of hands] Moodle: 8; MySaint: 16; MMS- 1

-Emily: do you want more info tom?

-TOM: if you wanna put this on SSCC – message me – lib staff have a feeling students use mysaint.

 Fifth Agenda Item: UAF Agenda (Speaker – Time)